HanSolo/nameservice/README.md

 ```docker commit container_id hansolo/nameservice:latest```
 ```docker push hansolo/nameservice:latest```

+### Use CRaC with a checkpoint in the docker container

 #### 1. Start the application in a docker container
 1. Open a shell window